Olical/conjure/.github/CONTRIBUTING.md

 ## Checking your work

-The test suite is run through [CircleCI][] automatically on every change and coverage reports are uploaded to [Codecov][], you can execute it all yourself with `bin/kaocha`.
+The test suite is run through [CircleCI][] automatically on every change and coverage reports are uploaded to [Codecov][], you can execute it all yourself with `make test`.
 Check out the [Kaocha documentation][kaocha] for more information.

 Try to grow the coverage instead of shrinking it where possible but I'm never going to be super strict about this.
 Add tests where you feel like they help, don't bother where the value is negligible.

-For ad-hoc interactive testing you can start a few test prepls with `bin/prepls`:
+For ad-hoc interactive testing you can start a few test prepls with `make prepls`:

  * `jvm` on `5555`
  * `node` on `5556`